AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 This makes it the primary interface to an aggregate, and enforces all the invariants.

-Any object outside of the aggregate is not allow change any object inside of the aggregate except for calling for calling behavior on the aggregate root.
+Any object outside of the aggregate is not allowed change any object inside of the aggregate except for calling for calling behavior on the aggregate root.
 If an object inside an aggregate was directly changed, it could skip some of the business rules applied by the aggregate root.